Delfin Castro: Military career

-In 1966 he was reassigned back to the Philippine Army and was selected to join the 1st Philippine Civic Action Group – Vietnam (PHILCAGV) under Gen. Gaudencio Tobias.
+In 1966 he was reassigned back to the Philippine Army and was selected to join the 1st Philippine Civic Action Group – Vietnam (PHILCAG-V) under Gen. Gaudencio Tobias.
 Tobias was the battalion commander of the 14th BCT after Korea and Castro had served as his S2.
 In Vietnam, Castro was the Liaison Officer for Operations and Intelligence with Free World Military Assistance Headquarters, MACV from 1966 to 1968.
 His assignment included coordination with US Government Embassy Liaisons Edward Lansdale and Napoleon Valeriano, his former battalion commander.
 PHILCAGV was stationed in Tây Ninh Province.
 Notable areas where his duties took him were to Mỹ Tho, Tiền Giang Province, Nhi Binh Hamlet, Hóc Môn District and to the northernmost town of South Vietnam - Đông Hà, Quảng Trị Province.
 The Tet Offensive, where close quarters hostilities occurred and the May Offensive was launched by the NVA/VC during this tour of duty.

 In 1969, he served with J2 AFP under Gen. Rafael Ileto and Gen. Fidel V. Ramos as Head of the Production Branch (Research), which gave him also the opportunity to sit with the 14th Intelligence Assessment Committee of SEATO in Bangkok, Thailand.
 He served in the Diplomatic Corps as Armed Forces Attaché of the Philippine Embassy in Rangoon, Burma from June 1970 to June 1974.

 Upon his return to the Philippines, he was immediately fielded south in Mindanao where an insurgency by the Moro National Liberation Front (MNLF) headed by Nur Misuari had escalated.
 He was initially assigned as Assistant Division Commander of the Army's 4th Infantry Division and concurrently Brigade Commander of its 2nd Brigade.
 Then he was made Deputy Commander of the Southwest Command (SOWESCOM) under Adm.
 Romulo Espaldon and concurrently the Ground Forces Commander.
 He was then shifted to the Central Mindanao Command (CEMCOM) in November 1975 also as Deputy Commander.
 In March 1976 he took over command of CEMCOM from Gen. Fortunato Abat who had been appointed CG, Philippine Army.
 He was the Commanding General of CEMCOM up to the year end of 1980.
 Also in early 1980, he was made Acting Commander of the Southern Command (SOUTHCOM).